MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/netrequestsetbytesneeded.md

 [!include[NetAdapterCx Beta Prerelease](../netcx-beta-prerelease.md)]

-Sets the number of bytes required for an NETREQUEST.
+Sets the number of bytes needed to read or write for a control request (OID).

 Syntax
 ------